Husayn-Esmail/CleanCodePythonWebScrapeAPI/README.md

 uploaded as well, the dependencies should come with it.

-Check requirements.txt for the necessary libraries to run this API.
+Check requirements.txt for the necessary libraries to run this API. <br>
-To install packages from requirements.txt run the following command pip3 install -r requirements.txt
+To install packages from requirements.txt run the following command: pip3 install -r requirements.txt

-A few other things to note:
-ignore scrape.py, I wanted to track it's history but it was really just for testing the scraping functionality in isolation.
-Also ignore crud.py, it is not being used and was a part of a previous attempt.

-Explanation of other files:
+Explanation of files:
-database.py holds the code which runs the database main.py houses all the main functionality including the app and endpoints models.py holds python representations of the table in the database schemas.py holds the code that validates type before information is entered to database services.py is the gateway between main.py and the database tagselect.db is the database templates is a folder holding the html for the api endpoints form.html the code for the api interface landing.html is the code for the root path static holds css files stylesheet.css has styles for form.html
+- sql holds all database related files (except the database and main interface)
+- database.py holds the code which runs the database
+- main.py houses all the main functionality including the app and endpoints
+- models.py holds python representations of the table in the database
+- schemas.py holds the code that validates type before information is entered to database
+- crud.py holds read and write functions for the database
+- services.py is the gateway between main.py and the database
+- tagselect.db is the database
+- templates is a folder holding the html for the api endpoints
+- form.html the code for the api interface
+- static holds css files
+- stylesheet.css has styles for form.html
+- search.py holds functions for searching the given webpage